2025 Hungarian Grand Prix: Race report

-On lap 29, Verstappen passed the yet-to-pit Lewis Hamilton (Ferrari), for 11th at turn 4, causing Hamilton to run off the track in the process; the incident was investigated by stewards following the race, who deemed that no further action needed to be taken.
+On lap 29, Verstappen passed the yet-to-pit Lewis Hamilton in the Ferrari for 11th at turn 4, causing Hamilton to run off the track in the process; the incident was investigated by stewards following the race, who deemed that no further action needed to be taken.
 On lap 31, Norris finally pitted from the lead, re-joining in fourth place but with the ability to finish the race without making another stop.
 On lap 40, Leclerc made his second stop from the lead, taking hard tyres and re-joining seven seconds behind Norris in fourth.
 On lap 45, Piastri made his final stop, re-joining five seconds behind Leclerc and twelve seconds behind race leader Norris.
-Leclerc was now struggling to maintain pace, and on lap 51 was passed by Piastri around the outside of turn 1 for second; Piastri now began closing on Norris, who was still nine seconds ahead but on tyres which were 14 laps older.
+Leclerc struggled to maintain pace, and on lap 51 was passed by Piastri around the outside of turn 1 for second; Piastri began closing on Norris, who was still nine seconds ahead but on tyres which were 14 laps older.
 On lap 62, Russell passed Leclerc for third at turn 1; Russell felt that Leclerc's defense was illegal, as he was moving under braking.
-The stewards gave Leclerc a five-second time penalty for driving erratically after reviewing the incident.
+Leclerc received a five-second time penalty for driving erratically after stewards reviewed the incident.
 As the race entered its final laps, Piastri closed to within DRS range of Norris.
-On the penultimate lap, lap 69, Piastri lunged down the inside of Norris entering turn 1.
-Piastri locked up, and came centimetres away from making contact with the back of Norris' car, but could not pass.
-This failed attempt cost Piastri approximately half a second, and whilst he closed in on Norris as they began the final lap, he could not get as close to an overtake again.
+On the penultimate lap, Piastri lunged down the inside of Norris entering turn 1.
+Piastri locked up and was centimetres away from making contact with the back of Norris' car, but he could not pass.
+This failed attempt cost Piastri approximately half a second, and whilst he closed in on Norris as they began the final lap, he could not get close to an overtake again.

-Norris therefore crossed the finish line with a lead of under a second to Piastri, taking his first Grand Prix win in Hungary, his fifth win of the season, and the ninth win of his career.
+Norris crossed the finish line with a lead of under a second to Piastri, taking his first Grand Prix win in Hungary, his fifth win of the season, and the ninth win of his career.
 McLaren took their 200th Grand Prix win, making them the second team after Ferrari to achieve such a tally.
 This was also McLaren's fourth-consecutive 1–2 finish, something which had not been seen since Mercedes had a run of five at the start of the 2019 championship.
 Russell achieved his sixth podium of the season in third ahead of Leclerc, whilst Alonso finished fifth to take his and Aston Martin's best result since the 2024 Saudi Arabian Grand Prix.
-The team also scored their highest point tally in a race since the 2023 São Paulo Grand Prix.
+The team also scored their highest points tally in a race since the 2023 São Paulo Grand Prix.
 By finishing sixth, Bortoleto took the best result of his career to date, as well as extending Sauber's points-scoring run to six races.
+Lance Stroll, Liam Lawson, Max Verstappen, and Kimi Antonelli completed the top ten points finishers.